Anu779930/ai-driven-insight-assistant/README.md

 ---

 ## 🧠 Project Overview
-The **AI Sales Insight Assistant** is a high-performance Python-based data agent.
+The **AI Driven  Insight Assistant** is a high-performance Python-based data agent.
 It bridges the gap between raw datasets and executive decision-making by combining **Natural Language Processing (NLP)** for querying with **Unsupervised Machine Learning** for auditing.

 This agent doesn't just answer "What happened?"; it uses an **Isolation Forest** algorithm to find "What's wrong?" and **GPT-4o** to explain "What to do next."